BIONF/AspecT/README.md

-### Adding training-data
+### Adding Training-data
-AspecT needs Training-data (Genome Assemblies) for each supported species.
-If no separate Training-data is available you can use the BloomFilter-Reference-Data.
+AspecT needs Training-data (genome assemblies) for each supported species.
+If no separate Training-data is available you can use the Bloom Filter-Reference-Data.

 1) Make sure that the file-name contains an Assembly-Accession (for better readability in the csv-file)
-2) Copy and Paste the file in the folder Training_data/genomes
+2) Copy and paste the file in the folder Training_data/genomes
 <p align="center">
 <img src="https://github.com/Dominik0304/AspecT_ClAssT/blob/main/Instructions/pictures/AddSpecies2.png" height="50%" width="50%">
 </p>

-### Run the Script
+### Run the script

-1) Run the Script Add_Species.py with the Species-Names as additional Parameters
+1) Run the script Add_Species.py with the species-names as additional parameters
 ```
 python Add_Species NewSpecies1 NewSpecies2
 ```
-2) The new added Species will be trained into a BloomFilter
+2) The new added species will be trained into a Bloom Filter
-3) New SVM-Training-Data will be generated
+3) New SVM-Training-data will be generated
-4) After the Script is finished make sure to delete the Assembly-Files from the filter/new_species Folder
+4) After the script is finished make sure to delete the Assembly-Files from the filter/new_species Folder
-5) Restart the Tool to apply the new changes
+5) Restart the tool to apply the new changes

 # Setup